BrunoVechi/Controlador-DJ---Arduino/README.md

 LoopBe1 is an internal MIDI device for transferring MIDI data between computer programs.
 Basically LoopBe1 is an "invisible cable" to connect a MIDI outport of an application to any other application´s MIDI inport.
 All MIDI data sent to the program´s output is channeled to the receiving applications in realtime.
 ### Mixxx - Free DJ Mixing
-Mixxx is free open-source software and entirely community-driven
+Mixxx is free open-source software and entirely community-driven.